 Transliteration

 Transliteration means the spelling of a non-English word into English with diacriticals to help in the pronunciation.
-In the Glimmerings text, in most instances, we have used the transliteration system as used in the original English Dawn-Breakers.
+In the Glimmerings text, in most instances, we have used the transliteration system as used in the Dawn-Breakers.

 Fársí has absorbed many Arabic words.
 However, in Fársí the Arabic words are pronounced slightly differently.
 This affects the way the word is transliterated.
 Below are some examples of this: